 After you have logged in, please click on 'Application Portal' at the top of the page, then select which award you would like to start an application for, from the 'Click here to start an application' search bar in the blue panel on this page.

 This system should work on all major browsers such as Chrome, Firefox, Safari and Edge, but we would not recommend using Internet Explorer below version 9.

 If you have any issues with the system or have any feedback, please email us at firstname.lastname@example.org.

 Postgraduate Fellowships are awarded on the recommendation of a panel made up of members of the Stroke Association's Research Awards Pool and our Stroke Voices in Research group using the system of expert external peer review, and a candidate interview with the panel.

 Members of our Research Awards Pool (RAP) are chosen based on the expertise required on adjudication panels.
 To avoid conflicts of interest, any RAP member applying for funding in any of our funding rounds will take no part in the adjudication of that round.
 All RAP members sign up to our RAP Code of Practice.
 All applications are sent out for external peer review and all reviewers sign our Confidentiality and Conflicts of Interest Policy.

 If you are a research expert and would like to register your interest in becoming a member of our Research Awards Pool, please email us at email@example.com.

 Success rates for Postgraduate Fellowship awards

-Details on the number of applications received and the number funded for this stream:
+You can find details of the number of applications received and the number funded for this stream in recent years here: